rlangc/Figma-UI-Design-User-Guide/README.md

 <h2>Table of Contents</h2>

-    Introduction to Figma
-    Setting Up Figma
-    Understanding the Figma Interface
-    Working with Frames and Artboards
-    Creating and Managing Components
-    Using Auto Layout for Responsive Design
-    Collaborative Features in Figma
-    Prototyping and Interactions
-    Working with Plugins and Integrations
-    Exporting and Handoff for Developers
-    Advanced Figma Features
-    Figma Shortcuts and Tips

 1. Introduction to Figma
+2. Setting Up Figma
+3. Understanding the Figma Interface
+4. Working with Frames and Artboards
+5. Creating and Managing Components
+6. Using Auto Layout for Responsive Design
+7. Collaborative Features in Figma
+8. Prototyping and Interactions
+9. Working with Plugins and Integrations
+10. Exporting and Handoff for Developers
+11. Advanced Figma Features
+12. Figma Shortcuts and Tips

+<h2></h2>

+<h3>1.
+Introduction to Figma</h3>

 Figma is a cloud-based UI/UX design tool that enables real-time collaboration among designers, developers, and stakeholders.
 Unlike Sketch or Adobe XD, Figma does not require local installations—it runs directly in your web browser with desktop apps available for macOS and Windows.

 Key Features:

-    Cloud-based real-time collaboration
+- Cloud-based real-time collaboration
-    Version control with history tracking
+- Version control with history tracking
-    Vector-based design with powerful tools
+- Vector-based design with powerful tools
-    Component and asset libraries
+- Component and asset libraries
-    Prototyping and interactive elements
+- Prototyping and interactive elements
-    Auto Layout for responsive design
+- Auto Layout for responsive design
-    Plugin ecosystem for extended functionalities
+- Plugin ecosystem for extended functionalities

+<h2></h2>

-2. Setting Up Figma
+<h3>2.
+Setting Up Figma</h3>

 To start using Figma, follow these steps:

-    Create an Account:
+- Create an Account:
-    Visit figma.com and sign up with your email or Google account.
+    - Visit figma.com and sign up with your email or Google account

-    Download the Desktop App (Optional):
+- Download the Desktop App (Optional):
-    Figma runs in the browser, but you can install the desktop app for macOS or Windows.
+    - Figma runs in the browser, but you can install the desktop app for macOS or Windows

-    Install Figma Fonts (Optional):
+- Install Figma Fonts (Optional):
-        If you're using the web version, install the Figma Font Helper to use local fonts.
+    - If you're using the web version, install the Figma Font Helper to use local fonts

-    Join a Team (Optional):
+- Join a Team (Optional):
-    You can create or join teams for better collaboration.
+    - You can create or join teams for better collaboration

+<h2></h2>

-3. Understanding the Figma Interface
+<h3>3.
+Understanding the Figma Interface</h3>

 The Figma interface consists of:

-    Toolbar (Top): Contains selection tools, shapes, text, pen tool, and prototype options.
+- Toolbar (Top): Contains selection tools, shapes, text, pen tool, and prototype options
-    Layers Panel (Left): Displays all elements in your file.
+- Layers Panel (Left): Displays all elements in your file
-    Canvas (Center): The workspace where you design.
+- Canvas (Center): The workspace where you design
-    Properties Panel (Right): Allows modifications like color, typography, and effects.
+- Properties Panel (Right): Allows modifications like color, typography, and effects
-    Assets Panel: Manages reusable components.
+ - Assets Panel: Manages reusable components

+<h2></h2>

-4. Working with Frames and Artboards
+<h3>4.
+Working with Frames and Artboards</h3>

-Creating Frames
+<h4>Creating Frames</h4>

 Frames act as artboards where you design screens.
 To create a frame:

-    Press F or select Frame from the toolbar.
+- Press ```F``` or select Frame from the toolbar
-    Choose from preset frame sizes (Desktop, Mobile, Tablet, etc.).
+- Choose from preset frame sizes (Desktop, Mobile, Tablet, etc.)
-    Resize manually if needed.
+- Resize manually if needed

-Using Grids and Guides
+<h4>Using Grids and Guides</h4>

-    Grids: Go to the properties panel and enable a layout grid.
+- Grids: Go to the properties panel and enable a layout grid.
-    Guides: Drag from the ruler (Shift + R to toggle rulers).
+- Guides: Drag from the ruler (```Shift + R``` to toggle rulers).

+<h2></h2>

-5. Creating and Managing Components
+<h3>5.
+Creating and Managing Components</h3>

 Components help create reusable UI elements like buttons, cards, and icons.
 Creating a Component